Distilleries to visit by train: Part 1 - from Edinburgh

 Dalwhinnie distillery (credit and copyright: Diageo)

 The highest distillery in Scotland, Dalwhinnie sits remote and isolated on the edge of the Cairngorms.
 If you’re looking for a historic distillery in a scenic location, Dalwhinnie offers all that with a direct train from Edinburgh.
 Fans of a light, floral single malt will enjoy visiting Dalwhinnie, but should wrap up warm!
-Tours here are affordable, ranging from £16-39, and offer a range of chocolates alongside your whisky.
+Tours here range from £19 – 65 or enjoy a chocolate and whisky tasting for £14.

 Region: Lowland